 These wasps aren’t as aggressive as other wasp species, similar to the bee, but can be quite a nuisance if bothered.
 Their nests are beautiful “paper” creations, causing interest in children and nature lovers.
 Their sting, however, can cause a severe allergic reaction in some humans.
 You can identify these wasps by their dangling legs, which are visible even in flight.
 The key to these insects is to leave them alone – they only attack if they feel they, or their nest, is threatened.

-Bald-Face Hornet: These guys are mean, there’s no other way to put it.
-They are an extremely aggressive species, unlike their distant relative the bee.
+These guys are mean, there’s no other way to put it.
+Bald-faced hornets are an extremely aggressive species, unlike their distant relative the bee.
 They require little provocation and will sting a victim repeatedly.
 They can be recognized by their large oval paper nests, which can grow to be 14” in diameter and 24”’ in length.
-You can recognize them by the white markings on the face, which earn them the name “bald-face”.
+You can recognize them by the white markings on the face, which earn them the name “bald-faced”.
 These insects should be eliminated if they are anywhere near a human population, as they are a threat to children and those with any sort of allergies, meaning wasp control is vital in protecting yourself.

 If you are on our residential pest control program and you see any of these stinging insects – give us a call.
 We will come out, take a look, and manage the problem.
 If you aren’t one of our customers, go ahead and schedule a free inspection.
 We’d be happy to help you identify the problem and propose a plan of action.